TinyIO: Lightweight Reparameterized Inertial Odometry

-Despite this trade-off, the substantially reduced number of parameters in RepILN (w/o SA-GCU) makes it well-suited for deployment in resource-constrained environments, such as IoT devices.
-In contrast, RepILN (w SA-GCU), which includes both the full reparameterized architecture and the SA-GCU module, achieves further improvements in localization accuracy compared to its simplified counterpart.
-This highlights the importance of multi-scale feature fusion provided by the SA-GCU module in enhancing trajectory estimation.

-\textbf{Effectiveness of Model Reparameterization.} During inference, the multi-branch training architecture is reparameterized into a single-path feedforward network.
-This transformation allows the model to preserve most of its performance observed during training while significantly reducing the number of parameters, thus improving its suitability for deployment on resource-constrained IoT devices.
-Fig.~\ref{trajectory_visualization} provides a visual comparison between the original training network (RepILN) and the reparameterized inference network (RepILN\_deploy) in terms of trajectory reconstruction.

-To further quantify the impact of reparameterization on localization accuracy and model complexity, a detailed analysis is presented in Table~\ref{reparam}.
-The results show that RepILN (w SA-GCU) achieves higher localization accuracy with fewer parameters (4.456M) compared to RoNIN-ResNet(4.635M), demonstrating its efficiency and deployability on embedded platforms.
+We conduct ablation experiments to validate the reparameterization strategy and the contributions of individual modules (DPAA and RepBlock).

-After reparameterization, RepILN\_deploy (3.809M parameters) reduces the parameter count by approximately 14.52\% compared to RepILN (4.456M parameters), and its model size is only 82.18\% of that of RoNIN-ResNet (4.635M parameters).
-Despite this compression, RepILN\_deploy exhibits an increase of only 0.001 meters in both ATE and RTE.
-Importantly, it continues to outperform RoNIN-ResNet in terms of localization accuracy.
-These findings demonstrate that the proposed model effectively balances computational efficiency with localization precision, making it particularly suitable for IoT devices and mobile platforms with limited computing resources.
-They also underscore the critical role of each architectural component in enhancing inertial localization performance.
+The Table~\ref{combined_results} reports performance comparisons between TinyIO and TinyIO\_deploy across the all datasets.
+After reparameterization, TinyIO\_deploy (2.975M parameters) reduces the parameter count by approximately 16.67\% relative to TinyIO (3.570M), and its model size is only 64.19\% that of R-ResNet (4.635M).
+Despite this compression, the increases in ATE and RTE for TinyIO\_deploy are marginal, and TinyIO\_deploy still outperforms R-ResNet in localization accuracy.
+Visualization results in Fig.~\ref{combined_plot} corroborate these findings.
+These results indicate that the proposed reparameterization achieves a favorable trade-off between parameters and accuracy, making TinyIO particularly suitable for edge devices with limited storage.

+The Table~\ref{ablation} shows module ablation results.
+Removing DPAA (TinyIO (only RepBlock)) leaves only the RepBlock: the model still captures local fine-grained motion and yields substantially lower localization error than R-ResNet, indicating that RepBlock both reduces parameter complexity and contributes positively to accuracy.
+Integrating DPAA into the full TinyIO (RepBlock\&DPAA) further improves accuracy, indicating that modeling contextual motion through DPAA is essential for enhancing trajectory estimation.
+These findings confirm the effectiveness and complementarity of the proposed components.